brimdata/super/book/src/super-sql/operators/count.md

 [✅](../intro.md#data-order)&emsp; **count** &mdash; emit a running count of input values

 >[!TIP]
-> For final counts across all input values, see the [count](../aggregates/count.md) aggregate function.
+> For a final count of all input values, see the [count](../aggregates/count.md) aggregate function.

 ### Synopsis